Get Financial Assistance for the Education You Need to Succeed

 SDSU is an Approved Provider for the New Federal Workforce Innovation and Opportunity Act (WIOA)

-San Diego State University is committed to building a strong, employable workforce in our city, with industry-specific career training certificate programs.
-These programs ensure you have the core skills and tools you need to help local business thrive.
+San Diego State University is committed to building a strong, employable workforce in our city with industry-specific career training certificate programs.
+These programs ensure you have the core skills and tools you need to help our local economy thrive.
 Choose from a variety of programs to meet your career needs and goals.

 Tuition Payment Eligibility